 The College provides an ecosystem for knowledge creation and its transfer.
 Developing Entrepreneurial skills along with innovation has been the main criteria behind the hands-on training programs of the College.
-Entrepreneur Development Club of BharathiWomen's College was initiated in 2019 with student office bearer,
+Entrepreneur Development Club of BharathiWomen's College was initiated in2019 .

-President - Mahalakshmi, (II M.A Economics), Secretary- Sangavi.B (III B.A Economics), and Treasures- Vinitha.A (III B.A Economics).
 To encourage the Entrepreneurial, marketing strategy and skills among the students Bharathi Bazaar was initiated.
 The Food prepared by the students of the College was Exhibited for sale.
 A food festival was organized to motivate our budding chefs and encourage their entrepreneurial and culinary skills.
 Over 19 groups of students (150 students) participated in the food festival and gained good profit.
-During the pandemic lockdown, the students participated in the webinar organized by Tamil Nadu Women Entrepreneurs Welfare Association.
-Awareness of Financial required to begin a startup, Project Plan preparation for Bank Loans, and How to register UdyogAadhar was though to the students.

-The other skill development programs conducted were Mushroom Cultivation and Value-added Products, Artificial Jewel Making, Herbal Products Manufacturing, Manufacturing And Marketing Of Coir Products, Manufacturing Herbal Napkin, Jute Bag Manufacturing, Bouquet Making with natural flowers and scope for the business, Home Made Chocolates, Baking, and Bakery Products, Guidance to start Beauty Parlor And Mobile Saloon, Digital Marketing and Areca leaf product manufacturing.
+Project Plan preparation for Bank Loans, and How to register UdyogAadhar was though to the students.
+The other skill development programs conducted were Mushroom Cultivation and Value-added Products, Artificial Jewel Making, Herbal Products Manufacturing, Manufacturing And Marketing Of Coir Products, Manufacturing Herbal Napkin, Jute Bag Manufacturing, Bouquet Making with natural flowers and scope for the business, Home Made Chocolates, Baking, and

+Bakery Products, Guidance to start Beauty Parlor And Mobile Saloon, Digital Marketing and Areca leaf product manufacturing.

 File Description Documents

-Upload any additional information View File
+Upload any additional information No File Uploaded

 Paste link for additional information Nil